ytixu/kinova-ros/README.md

 rostopic echo /ar_pose_marker
 ```

-The default marker is `4x4_98.patt, with size 35.
+The default marker is `4x4_98.patt, with size 35`.

+THIS SECTION IS NOT FINALLISED

 ---